VrushankPatel/Leader-Election-Playground/SPECIFICATION.md

 - Benchmark runs completed for all scenarios (normal, single_node_crash, network_partition, message_delay, packet_loss, flapping, restart_with_persistence) with 20 runs each for bully, raft, and zab algorithms on 3, 5, and 7-node clusters
 - Final benchmark report generated with graphs and analysis

+Completed:
+- Web UI frontend served on port 8080 with cluster visualization

 Pending work: None - project is production-ready.